tawhidmonowar/profile/README.md

 ![screenshot_profile](./app/res/img/screenshot_profile.png)

+This is my personal portfolio website built using TawilinCSS.
+The website showcases my skills, projects, and experience.
+It also provides a way for people to get in touch with me.
 The website includes various sections highlighting my skills, education, work experience, and projects, along with links to my social media profiles and contact information.
 Each section provides a detailed overview of my abilities and achievements, including my proficiency levels in different programming languages, the software projects I've worked on, and the data analysis techniques I've used.

 ## Built With